jvm123/iolinker/README.md

 ## The iolinker Chips

 Every iolinker chip functions as a dynamically configurable IO matrix.
 Its main functionality, besides IO extension, is to dynamically set up a matrix of GPIO connections, that allow direct (or inverted) pass-through of high-frequency signals.
 Circuits can thereby be configured and programmed on the fly.
 There are UART / SPI / I2C versions that allow for easy integration of up to 127 chips connected in parallel.
-Pro versions also allow for PWM signal output.
+PWM signal output is possible as well.

 You can find the datasheet at http://jinvent.de/resources/iolinker_datasheet.pdf.